Farangi-Sazi: Mohammad Zaman ibn Haji Yusuf Qumi

-His lesser-known brother Haji Muhammad Ebrahim and sons Muhammad Ali & Muhammad Yusuf were also artists.
+Not much is known about his family, but he did have a brother named Haji Mohammad Ebrahim and two sons, named Mohammad Ali & Mohammad Yusuf, all of which were artists themselves.

-Haji Muhammad Ebrahim produced some surviving lacquer paintings.
+Haji Mohammad Ebrahim produced some surviving lacquer paintings.
 He may have worked with his brother on a privately commissioned Khamsa in the Morgan Library; however, this attribution has been disputed.